siemens/CtrlppCheck/docs/user.md

 --platform=unix32
 --platform=native

-**--inconclusive** allows Ctrlppcheck to report results even though the analysis is inconclusive.
+**--inconclusive** allows CtrlppCheck to report results even though the analysis is inconclusive.
 With this option there can be false positive cases.
 Each result must be carefully examined before you know whether it is actually a error.
 Use this if no or no more errors can be found without this option.